Donald Trump’s Family Will Create A ‘New’ Republican Party, Says Brad Parscale

 “In the era of Donald Trump, the Republican Party has become hilariously, utterly blind to the consequences of its transformation from conservative leaders to Trump cult bootlicks, toadies, and ball-washing yes-men,” he wrote in an op-ed for The Daily Beast.
 “They whistled past the graveyard in 2018 right up to a colossal congressional and down-ballot ass-beating on Election Day, but the real future they face is almost unimaginably bad.”

-Regardless, Trump’s White House is already advised by his daughter Ivanka and son-in-law Jared Kushner.
+Regardless, Donald Trump’s White House is already advised by his daughter, Ivanka, and son-in-law Jared Kushner.
 In addition, Eric Trump and Trump Jr. head the Trump Organization, and Lara Trump is Parscale’s senior consultant, effectively paving the way for some form of a dynasty — regardless of the specific definition used.
-And with Trump Jr.’s extended time on the road attending political events and fundraisers for Republican candidates, a 2024 presidential run isn’t out of the question and suggests that the Trump family has their eyes on a long-term presence in politics.
+And with Trump Jr.’s extended time on the road attending political events and fundraisers for Republican candidates, a 2024 presidential run isn’t out of the question.
+The Trump family may indeed have their eyes on a long-term presence in politics.